dhadkara/AWSCerts-prep/serverless.md

   - Temp Memory - /tmp folder 512MB

   __Lambda with Kinesis__
-  - ou can use an AWS Lambda function to process records in an Amazon Kinesis data stream.
+  - You can use an AWS Lambda function to process records in an Amazon Kinesis data stream.
 With Kinesis, you can collect data from many sources and process them with multiple consumers.
   - __If you have multiple applications that are reading records from the same stream, you can use Kinesis stream consumers instead of standard iterators.
 Consumers have dedicated read throughput so they don't have to compete with other consumers of the same data.__

   #### Layers